 Community Connection Team

 Fosters branch involvement in the community and partnerships with other organizations with whom we share values and concerns.
 Current partners include: Edmonds Community College, Shoreline Community College, and the League of Women Voters of Snohomish County.
-The team partners with EdCC on the annual Expanding Your Horizons Conference.
+The team partners with EdCC on the annual Expanding Your Horizons Conference and on selecting students to attend NCCWSL.
+Focuses on Title IX for one event or program per year, and for informative articles in the monthly newsletter.
+Works on annual Lobby Day with the Public Policy Team.

-Recruits and selects scholarship recipients and organizes annual recognition event.
+Recruits and selects scholarship recipients and organizes annual recognition events.
 Scholarships are awarded to young women pursuing careers in the STEM areas of science, technology, engineering, or mathematics.
-The spring recognition event celebrates junior girls in the Edmonds School District who have shown high academic achievement in the STEM areas.
+Our spring recognition event celebrates junior girls in the Edmonds School District who have shown high academic achievement in the STEM areas, as well as our high school scholarship recipient.
+In September, we meet and honor our college scholarship recipient.